 ITU-T Questions 21/16 would like to inform you about our new activity on disaster information services using unmanned aerial vehicles (UAV) and its related technologies.
-In the recent ITU-T SG 16 meeting (12-23, October, 2015, Geneva), Q21/16 agreed to establish a new work item on “Use cases and service scenarios of disaster information service using unmanned aerial vehicles” as a first step of relevant work.
+In the recent ITU-T SG 16 meeting (12-23, October, 2015, Geneva), Q21/16 agreed to establish a new work item, which falls within our mandate or the study of multimedia services, on “Use cases and service scenarios of disaster information service using unmanned aerial vehicles” as a first step of relevant work.

 Q21/16 considers that it may be necessary to study and develop the following standards documents for realizing disaster information services using UAVs: